-- 1. At the beginning of each school year, parents are to complete and return the Parent Authorization Form to the school indicating the name of the custodial parent.
+- 1. At the beginning of each school year, parents are to complete the online demographic forms in OneView indicating the name of the custodial parent.
 Parents are to notify the school of any changes in custody during the course of the current school year. - 2.
 If there is a divorce between the natural parents, a copy of the divorce decree, which states whom has custody of the child, must be provided to the school. - 3.
 The legal guardians of K-12 students must notify the school in writing if a person other than the legal guardian is picking up a child during the school day. - 4.
 The legal guardians or designees of K-8 students must come into the school building to sign permission for student release. - 5.
 In an emergency situation, legal guardians of K-8 students must notify the school by phone.